cadwalt/On-Campus-Nutrition-Tracker/README.md

 2. Make your changes
 3. Run `npm run lint` to check for code issues
 4. Test your changes thoroughly using `npm run dev`
+5. Create a pull request in Github, adding Copilot as a reviewer.
+6. After Copilot and Cursor Bugbot have reviewed your PR, verify and/or fix any issues they have noted.
-5. Merge the branch into main
+7. Merge the branch into main

 ## 🐛 Troubleshooting